input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 - a pointer to an info table
 - some words of payload

-Heap traversal can be done by following the info table pointer of every heap object to query the layout of the heap object payload.
+Heap traversal is done by following the info table pointer of every heap object to query the layout of the heap object payload.

 Info tables contain a pointer to a function called "entry code" that can be